MasterSkepticista/Livingstone-2/README.md

 	OR
 1. You could make your own model, from the documentation given in the official L2 package by NASA.
 2. After it is ready, right-click on the main component on left column, click "Make Root Component"
 3. Right click again on the main component and press "Compile"
 4. Right click again and press RUN.

 ## Scenario Manager

-Will open.
+1. Will open.
+After the previous step.

-Open a scenario file from the File -> Open Scenario.
+2. Open a scenario file from the File -> Open Scenario.

-These files have extension .scr and can be made in accordance to the docs.
+3. These files have extension .scr and can be made in accordance to the docs.

-Press STEP/RUN/SINGLE depending on how many instructions you want to execute at a time.
+4. Press STEP/RUN/SINGLE depending on how many instructions you want to execute at a time.

 ## Troubleshooting

 Most likely, it closed without any error trace.
 Only thing to go wrong here, is incorrect Environment Variable setting.

 Did you choose the second section "System Paths" in step 2.?

-Don't choose "User Paths"
+Don't choose "User Paths".

 The package is standalone, it should work without any dependencies (except for the JDK which I assume you read earlier).